A note on a Griffiths-type ring for complete intersections in Grassmannians: Preliminaries

-Let $\E$ an holomorphic vector bundle of rank $c$ (or the locally free sheaf of its sections) on an $n$ dimensional compact manifold $X$.
+Let $\E$ be a vector bundle of rank $c$ on an $n$ dimensional smooth and proper variety $X$.
 Denote by $\E_x$ the fiber over $x \in X$.
 Consider the projective vector bundle whose fiber is the space $\PP(\E_x)$.
-Useful sequences to understand the geometry of $Y$ in terms of $X$ are the \emph{relative tangent sequence} and the \emph{relative Euler sequence} where $\mL = \of_Y(1)$ denotes the (ample) dual of the tautological line bundle on the projective bundle $Y$.
-The following lemma is extremely useful in this context. \begin{lemma}[Lemma 1.2, \cite{konno}] Let $V$ be any holomorphic vector bundle on $X$.
+To avoid any confusion we consider $\PP(\E)$ as the space of rank one quotients.
+Useful sequences to understand the geometry of $Y$ in terms of $X$ are the \emph{relative tangent sequence} and the \emph{relative Euler sequence} where $\mL = \of_Y(1)$ denotes the tautological quotient line bundle on the projective bundle $Y$, which is ample if and only if $\E$ is.
+The following lemma is useful in this context. \begin{lemma}[Lemma 1.2, \cite{konno}] Let $\mF$ be a vector bundle on $X$.
 Then \end{lemma} From the above Lemma it follows that $H^0(X, \E) \cong H^0(Y, \mL)$.
-Explicitely, take $U$ an open subset of $X$ over which $\E$ is trivial and let $e_1, \ldots, e_r$ a frame of $\E$ on $U$.
-If $\sigma \in H^0(X, \E)$ is given locally by $\sigma= \sum \sigma_i e_i$, then consider the section $\hat{\sigma}=\sum_i \sigma_i e_i$, where we regard $e$'s as homogeneous fiber coordinates on $\PP(\E) \cong U \times \PP^{c-1}$.
-Let $Z$ and $\zt$ the zero varieties of $\sigma$ and $\hat{\sigma}$.
-Note that $\zt \in H^0(Y, \mL)$.
-The Hodge theory of $Z$ and $\zt$ are strongly related: namely we have the following result \begin{proposition} [Proposition 4.3, \cite{konno}] There is a canonical isomorphism of Hodge structures \end{proposition}
+To $\sigma \in H^0(X, \E)$ we associate the corresponding section $\hat{\sigma}$ of $\mL$ on $Y$.
+Let $Z$ and $\zt$ be the zero loci of $\sigma$ and $\hat{\sigma}$.
+The Hodge theory of $Z$ and $\zt$ are strongly related: namely, we have the following result. \begin{proposition} [Proposition 4.3, \cite{konno}] There exists a canonical isomorphism of Hodge structures \end{proposition}